taylorrubbert/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Sprint 2: Twin Peaks Coffee Shop

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.